 Meyer studied art at University of Central Missouri, Indiana State University and received her degree in painting and drawing from Columbia College of Missouri, where she currently resides.
 She has had the privilege of having her work featured on CNN Online, Les Bourgeois Artisan Wine Label, and in Lake Lifestyles magazine.
-Her work can be found in private and corporate collections including those of “Water For Elephants” author Sara Gruen, Houser Millard, Family Hope and Recovery Inc., and Landmark Bank.
+Her work can be found in private and corporate collections including those of “Water For Elephants” author Sara Gruen, Houser Millard, True Media, and Landmark Bank.

 2018 July Exhibit

 Amy Meyer returns to the Sager Braudis Gallery roster this summer with new abstract works that convey a sense of time, place, and process.
 Each piece in this series holds the history of six to ten layers of oil washes, the composition developed over time with a subtle tendency toward landscape.
 The term pentimento comes to mind: the Italian-rooted word for the evidence of alteration to a painting, where an earlier version of the ultimate subject can be seen.
 Pentimento indicates the continual editing process of the artist who both controls and yields to the painting in turns, all the while leaving a record of former manifestations.